The Universal Declaration of Human Rights

 If free trade does help in reducing poverty and inequality, the profound hypocrisy of free trade promoters is that even while they push or "force" the opening of frontiers and barriers to trade, they nonetheless keep on protecting their own industries.
 Thus, they turn the global trade market into a rigged game where they maintain countries in poverty by not allowing them to develop their own industries.

-Click here for more raw poverty statistics (it's not really my thing).
+Click here for more raw poverty statistics.